How to tell if bonsai needs water

 Observing the bonsai and understanding its watering needs is essential for proper care.
 By examining the leaves, soil moisture, and even the weight of the pot, bonsai enthusiasts can determine if their tree needs water.
 It’s important to remember that each bonsai is unique, and finding the right watering routine may require some trial and error.

-See also How to get a bonsai tree in animal crossing
+See also How to shape a bonsai olive tree

 In conclusion, proper watering is vital for the health and vitality of bonsai.
 By providing the right amount of water, considering soil and environmental factors, and observing the tree’s needs, bonsai owners can help ensure their trees thrive and flourish for years to come.